awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 `deploymentConfiguration`
 Optional deployment parameters that control how many tasks run during a deployment and the ordering of stopping and starting tasks\.
 For more information, see [deploymentConfiguration](service_definition_parameters.md#deploymentConfiguration)\.
 `tags`
 The metadata that you apply to the service to help you categorize and organize them\.
 Each tag consists of a key and an optional value, both of which you define\.
 When a service is deleted, the tags are deleted as well\.
 Tag keys can have a maximum character length of 128 characters, and tag values can have a maximum length of 256 characters\.
 For more information, see [Tagging Your Amazon ECS Resources](ecs-using-tags.md)\.
+`key`
+One part of a key\-value pair that make up a tag\.
+A key is a general label that acts like a category for more specific tag values\.
+`value`
+The optional part of a key\-value pair that make up a tag\.
+A value acts as a descriptor within a tag category \(key\)\.
 `enableECSManagedTags`
 Specifies whether to enable Amazon ECS managed tags for the tasks within the service\.
 For more information, see [Tagging Your Resources for Billing](ecs-using-tags.md#tag-resources-for-billing)\.
 `propagateTags`